An estimated 14.7 million adults worldwide have earned GED credentials since 1949.

 GED candidates must successfully:

-- read and interpret fiction and nonfiction, prose, poetry and drama from a variety of
+- read and interpret fiction and nonfiction from a variety of

-- use a calculator with Part I of the Mathematics Test, then complete Part II without the use of a calculator.
+- use a calculator with Part I of the Mathematical

 Testing Adults with Disabilities